FREQUENTLY ASKED QUESTIONS

 -

-Your score is a quantitative marker of your current station.
+Your score is a quantitative marker of your current stage on the spiritual journey to holiness.
 However, we don't leave you with just a number.
 Each score comes with a pastoral interpretation that helps you understand the "why" behind your results.
-This feedback style is intended to help you reflect on your position with God, neighbor, and yourself, much like the Wisdom Literature (Proverbs and Ecclesiastes) encourages us to observe the seasons and patterns of our lives.
+This feedback style is intended to help you reflect on your relationship with God, your neighbor, and yourself, much like the Wisdom texts in the Bible encourage us to observe the seasons and patterns of our lives.

 PRIVACY & ANONYMITY